pchanho/info30005-pear/README.md

 Q7.
 Supports
+	This functionality comprises a system that has many different features to support the user.
+This includes:

 1)Report
+	The report feature allows users to report other users who post inappropriate content in messages.
+When this happens, a record is submitted, which can then be reviewed by an admin.
+	Also, when reporting users can choose to include the message to be reported or not.
+Where admin will assume that without a specific message, user wishes to ban the other user entirely.

 	- All controllers within the report functionality can be accessed via ../report/<nameOfRouter> and then tested using relevant parameters
 	- Note: all parameters require a key value pair